vgavro/samsung-mdc/.readme/README.template.md

 * Implemented *{{command_count}}* commands
 * Easy to extend using simple declarative API - see [samsung_mdc/commmands.py](samsung_mdc/commands.py)
 * Detailed CLI help and parameters validation
-* Run commands async on numerous targets
+* Run commands async on numerous targets (using asyncio)
+* TCP and SERIAL mode (for RJ45 and RS232C connection types)
 * [script](#script) command for advanced usage

-Not implemented: RS232C, some more commands (PRs are welcome)
+Not implemented: some more commands (PRs are welcome)

 ## Install